JamesIves/github-pages-deploy-action/CONTRIBUTING.md

 ## Deploying 🚚

 In order to deploy and test your own fork of this action, you must commit the `node_modules` dependencies.
-Be sure to run `nvm use` before installing any dependencies.
-You can learn more about nvm [here](https://github.com/nvm-sh/nvm/blob/master/README.md).
+Be sure to switch to the Node version listed in the [.node-version](./.node-version) file first.

 To do this you can follow the instructions below: